-I use Agile processes and continuous integration practices to architect and automate self-healing infrastructure that provides seamless service to developers and customers alike.
+I use Agile processes and continuous integration practices to automate self-healing infrastructure that provides seamless service to developers and customers alike.

 I have 25 years of hands-on experience delivering resilient, large-scale Internet services:

-I am an author of practical, self-help books from O’Reilly and Packt, such as:
+I am an author of practical technology books from O'Reilly and Packt:

-I contributed and did technical editing for the following books:
+I contributed content and technical editing for the following books:

-Things I can contribute to the community are at https://github.com/jorhett/
+Things I've been able to contribute back to the community can be seen at https://github.com/jorhett/

 I centralized, updated, and vastly expanded the documentation to include not just how it was done, but usage guides for how to develop for and make use of best practices.